-In this article we’ll explore substitutes to meat old and new, check out their advantages and see how they can fit into your diet.
-Whether you’re a dedicated vegan or just need an upgrade for Meatless Monday, we’ll solve the mystery to meat alternatives.
+In this article, we’ll explore substitutes to meat old and new, check out their advantages, and see how they can fit into your diet.
+Whether you’re a dedicated vegan or just need an upgrade for Meatless Monday, we’ll solve the mystery of meat alternatives.

 What are Meat Alternatives?

 Meat alternatives are food products intended to complete a meal in the same way meat does in typical omnivore dishes.
 In Western culture, meat is the star of the show, the center plate with the role of rich and filling satisfaction.
 Meat provides most of the protein in an average diet as well as the majority of flavor.

 Standing in for such an important part of a meal is no easy feat, especially in meat-loving America.
 But resourceful cultures, including ours today, have spent centuries innovating and improving delicious meat substitutes that are healthy, better for the environment, and delicious.

 Tofu is a tried and true meat alternative that has been around for centuries.
 Made from coagulated soybean milk, tofu was first recorded in China during the Han dynasty nearly 2000 years ago.
 Tofu is a major source of protein for cultures across Asia but didn’t gain popularity in the United States until the mid-20th century and its reputation has been mixed.

 Because of its consistency, tofu soaks up the flavor and can be seasoned and prepared in dozens of different ways.